Living in Emergency: Synopsis

 Set in war-torn Congo and post-conflict Liberia, Living in Emergency interweaves the stories of four doctors as they struggle to provide emergency medical care in extreme conditions.

 Two of the doctors are new recruits: a 26-year-old Australian stranded in a remote bush clinic and an American surgeon struggling to cope under the load of emergency cases in a shattered capital city.
 Two others are experienced field hands: a dynamic Head of Mission, valiantly trying to keep morale high and tensions under control, and an exhausted veteran, who has seen too much horror and wants out.

 Amidst the chaos, each volunteer must confront the severe challenges of the work, the tough choices, and the limits of their idealism.

 Production

 It took six months for the filmmakers to persuade MSF to grant them unrestricted access to film the field operations.
 More than 25 production companies had tried and been rejected.

 Undeterred, director Mark N. Hopkins and his team produced a 15-minute pilot about the organization's emergency response to the 2005–06 Niger food crisis and were consequently given permission.

 For a period of two years the team filmed in various MSF hospitals.
 The shoots were organized to cover the various facets of the MSF organization: the administrative base, the conflict and post-conflict missions, and a response to natural disaster.

 The film was shot in Liberia after the Second Civil War and in the North-East of the Democratic Republic of Congo where there is still ongoing conflict after the Second Congo War.

-Two other countries that were filmed did not make it into the final film.